 Chemical Sunscreen

-Such sunscreens use one or more water-soluble or oil-soluble chemicals.
+Such sunscreen in skin care use one or more water-soluble or oil-soluble chemicals.
 All these chemicals absorb ultraviolet rays and reduce the intensity of sunlight.
 They cannot reflect and diffuse the sun’s rays like physical sunscreens, which is why this type of sunscreen formulation is more preferable.
 The two main chemical sunscreen groups are para-aminobenzoic acid and cinnamate derivatives.
-Although salicylate group sunscreens are available, they are not very popular.
+Although salicylate-group sunscreens in skin care are available, they are not very popular.
 Many sunscreens are labeled as SPF-6, SPF-12, SPF-25, etc. SPF actually means sun protection factor.
 This indicates how long a person can stay in the sun without experiencing sunburn, based on the SPF number.
 To clarify, suppose a person stays in the sun for 12 minutes and gets the first sunburn on the uncovered part of their body.
 By using sunscreen with SPF, they can stay in the sun for 10 times that amount of time, i.e., 120 minutes, without feeling any sunburn on the skin.

 How to use sunscreen?